ramya-balasubramaniam/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10395
 ```
-## Show the average pattern across the different intervals
+## Show average pattern across different intervals
-1. Calculate the average number of steps taken, averaged across all days for a particular 5-minute interval
+1. Calculate average number of steps taken, averaged across all days for a particular 5-minute interval and make time-series plot
-2. Make a time-series plot of the same
-3. Calculate the interval for which the value is maximum and what is that value
+2. Calculate interval for which value is maximum and display value
-output: index -> 104 (interval number:835), value -> 206.1698

 ```r